 Please understand that the author completely understands the problems that 2020 brought some of us.
 The COVID-19 pandemic created & continues to create challenges for some companies that trickle right down to their sales teams.
 This is not lost on the author.

 Sales.
 How can you not love sales?
 One of very few professions where you sit back, look at the past year, feel great about a great year (or crappy about a crappy year) & have nobody else to thank (or blame) but yourself.

 Sure, you had help.
 You have products & services.
 Yes, there is a production team, management, operations, engineering, accounting, HR, etc. You had help, no question.
 But, at this time of the year, who are you thanking?
 Better be you.
 You deserve it.

-If you had a great year, by all means thank the most important person.
+If you had a great year, by all means, in Sesame Street fashion, thank the most important person.
 You.

 No. Point that finger right where it belongs – right between your eyes.

 Why is it so easy to take the credit when things go well, yet even easier to pass the buck when things go bad?